Dalker/tinframe/README.md

   **zsh** can probably be replaced by **bash** or some other shell - this requires editing the [shebangs](https://en.wikipedia.org/wiki/Shebang_%28Unix%29#Examples) and direct calls to zsh in the **tinframe** and **tinframe2** shell scripts

-  notice that the scripts have markers for folding in [vim](http://www.vim.org/), but can obviously be edited with any text editor

 ![screenshot](screenshot.png?raw=true "Screenshot of TinFrame")